ZHANG45/crawl_website/README.md

     pip install scrapy

-Second run file, this step will create two new files 'quotes.json' and 'Twitter-TexasHumor.html'
+Second run file, this step will create two new files 'quotes.json' and 'Twitter-TexasHumor.html', and you can see the information crawled from the website.

     open_quotes.py